-Alice Burnhope is an award-winning textile artist and designer, specialising in interactive and socially-engaged artwork.
+Alice Burnhope is an award-winning textile artist, specialising in user experience, socially-engaged artwork and sustainist design.
 She utilises discarded fabrics to address the current imbalance between material use, waste and the effect on the natural environment.

 Alice's work highlights the importance of the natural world and the sensory experience of being immersed within nature.
 She brings biophilic design into urban interiors by creating sculptural forms and tactile wearable art.
 Alice utilises unwanted textiles, traditional craft techniques and natural dyes, to support wellbeing and connectivity to nature.

-Alice currently works part-time at local schools in Deptford, supporting and inspiring young students with their creative ambitions.
+Alice facilitates a host of creative textile workshops, including embroidery and natural dye workshops.
+Additionally, she is an artist educator, working with local schools in Deptford, supporting and inspiring young students with their creative ambitions.